astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 ## 10:17 a.m. local time

-Sarah Chen died at 10:17 a.m. on a Tuesday morning.
+Sarah Chen died at 10:17 a.m. on a Tuesday morning—not physically.

-Not physically.
 Her heart kept beating, her lungs kept breathing, her blood kept flowing.
 But the woman she had been—the neurologist, the skeptic, the scientist who trusted in the limits of reason—was no more.

 The golden light didn’t just pass through her.
 It *became* her.

 She felt her consciousness expand like an inflating balloon.
 But instead of bursting, it grew endlessly.
 She saw through her own eyes—and through the eyes of others.
 Daryl, screaming in pain.
 Aida, whose laptop now displayed languages never written by human hands.
 Father Martinez, weeping and praying as his faith unraveled and reformed.
-Miriam, her thoughts flooded with the memory of children—every recollection crystallizing into perfect clarity.
+Miriam, her thoughts flooded with memories of children—every recollection crystallizing into perfect clarity.

-*Don’t be afraid,* Elyon whispered—but the voice came from within now, not outside. *You’re not dying.
-You’re being born.*
+*"Don’t be afraid,"* Elyon whispered—but the voice came from within now, not outside. *"You’re not dying.
+You’re being born."*

 Sarah tried to speak, but her words emerged as golden light.
 Pulsing.
 Alive with meaning.

 **I don’t understand,** her glow responded.

-*You will.
-Soon.*
+*"You will.
+Soon."*

 Her body began to change.
 Not visibly, not dramatically—but deeply.
 She sensed new neural pathways forming, her brain rewiring itself.
 Her vision stretched beyond the visible spectrum.
 She saw the infrared heat of nearby bodies, the